 Step 2: Obtain express consent

-For contacts added prior to July 1, 2014, you must be able to document express consent before July 1, 2017 (three years after the law goes into effect).
+For contacts added prior to July 1, 2014, you must be able to document express consent before July 1, 2017 (three years after the law went into effect).
 After this date, all (Canadian) contacts older than two years without express consent must be moved to the unsubscribed state.

 Review your email list and answer the following: